Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Algorithm and Performance Guarantees

 \begin{assumption} Suppose we have uniformly consistent estimators of the nuisance parameters such that

 Furthermore, there exist constants $\zeta_e, \zeta_q, \zeta_\rho \geq 1/2$ and a sequence $b(n)=o(1)$ such that

 \end{assumption}

-\begin{remark} The regression and quantile functions, $e(x)$ and $q^{\pm}(x,a)$ can be estimated using kernel and seive methods; see \citep{li2007nonparametric,chen2007large,belloni2019conditional}.
-Recent advances have widely adopted machine learning methods for estimating nuisance parameters, with desirable asymptotic properties well established in the literature; see, e.g., Lasso-based approaches \citep{belloni2011ℓ, belloni2014high, belloni2017program} and deep neural network estimators \citep{schmidt2020nonparametric,farrell2021deep, kohler2021rate,padilla2022quantile}.
+\begin{remark} The regression and quantile functions, $e(x)$ and $q^{\pm}(x,a)$ can be estimated using kernel and {sieve methods}; see \citep{li2007nonparametric,chen2007large,belloni2019conditional}.
+Recent advances have widely adopted {ML} methods for estimating nuisance parameters, with desirable asymptotic properties well established in the literature; see, e.g., Lasso-based approaches \citep{belloni2011ℓ, belloni2014high, belloni2017program} and deep neural network estimators \citep{schmidt2020nonparametric,farrell2021deep, kohler2021rate,padilla2022quantile}.
 For estimating $\rho_{t,\Lambda}^{\pm}$, which corresponds to the conditional value at risk (CVaR) or expected shortfall, a variety of methods have been developed, including kernel, local linear, and deep neural network approaches; see \citep{fissler2023deep, olma2021nonparametric, yu2025estimation}. \end{remark}

+\begin{remark} {\cref{assumption: nuisance parameter estimation error} is similar to Assumption 2 in \citet{athey2021policy}.
+First, the condition \eqref{eq:L2_consistency} closely follows standard semiparametric assumptions, which typically require an $n^{-1/4}$-convergence rate in $L^2$-norm for nuisance parameters \citep{belloni2017program,chernozhukov2018double,chernozhukov2022locally}.\footnote{Note that when $\zeta_e=\zeta_q=\zeta_\rho=1/2$, the condition \eqref{eq:L2_consistency} corresponds to the $o(n^{-1/4})$ convergence rate in $L^2$-norm.
+Note that \eqref{eq:L2_consistency} is sufficient for pointwise welfare estimation, as this rate renders nuisance errors stochastically negligible for asymptotic normality.} Second, the condition \eqref{eq:sup_consistency} is essential in policy learning {\it with observational data} to withstand the policy optimization over large class $\Pi_n$.
+Specifically, this ensures that the welfare estimator with plug-in nuisance parameter estimates uniformly approximates its oracle counterpart, as established in \cref{lemma: nuisance parameter estimation error}. } \end{remark}

 The use of doubly robust scores combined with cross-fitting ensures that errors from nuisance parameter estimation become asymptotically negligible for policy learning, provided $\mathrm{VC}(\Pi_n)$ does not grow too quickly with $n$.
-To formalize this, suppose the true nuisance functions $\eta_{W, \Lambda}$ and $\eta_{\Delta, \Lambda}$ defined in \cref{section: Identification and Estimation of the Worst-case Welfare Function} are known, the oracle estimators for $W_\Lambda(\pi)$ and $\Delta_\Lambda(\pi)$ are give by
+To formalize this, suppose the true nuisance functions $\eta_{W, \Lambda}$ and $\eta_{\Delta, \Lambda}$ defined in \cref{section: Identification and Estimation of the Worst-case Welfare Function} are known, the oracle estimators for $W_\Lambda(\pi)$ and $\Delta_\Lambda(\pi)$ {are given by}

 We conclude this subsection by demonstrating that $\widehat{W}_{\Lambda,n}(\pi)$ is a valid approximation to $W_{\Lambda,n}(\pi)$, and similarly, $\widehat{\Delta}_{\Lambda,n}(\pi)$ approximates $\Delta_{\Lambda,n}(\pi)$, both with a convergence rate faster than $n^{-1/2}$.